kannanb2745/Virus-detection-via-CLI/README.md

 ### $ The input path should not be enclosed in quotation marks.
 #### To Install python https://www.python.org/downloads/
 #### To Install git https://git-scm.com/downloads
-#### If you face any error of importing module just run the following commands in terminal
+#### If you face any error in importing module just run the following commands in terminal
 ### $ pip install os
 ### $ pip install re
 ### $ pip install time